apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 The Magic committer should be faster when large quantities of data are written.
-And as tasks do not need to store all generated output locally until they are committed, VMs using the committer do not need to so much storage But the committer needs a "consistent" S3 store (via S3Guard when working with Amazon S3).
+And as tasks do not need to store all generated output locally until they are committed, VMs using this committer do not need local storage other than for buffering in-progress writes, but the committer does needsa "consistent" S3 store.
+For Amazon S3, that means S3Guard.

 The Staging Committers, in contrast, can write data to a S3 store without any consistency layer.
 It does, however, need local storage large enough